hhitt10-aub/CarsonHittEDA/README.md

 ##Data

-The data is scrapped data from Steam's API sourced from Keggle and uses the 2024 dataset that does has dupiclates and playtest versions of games removed.
+The data is scrapped data from Steam's API sourced from Keggle and uses the 2024 dataset that has dupiclates and playtest versions of games removed.

 Source: https://www.kaggle.com/datasets/artermiloff/steam-games-dataset